 Slip on your comfy shoes, pack your camera and head to the Dominion Arboretum – a jewel of nature near the city centre!
 Only a short walk from the Rideau Canal’s Dows Lake, the Arboretum is home to more than 2,000 varieties of trees and shrubs that make for some spectacular fall photos.
 Follow one of the many winding paths and spend an afternoon exploring this beautiful landscape.

-TIP: To get a view of the Arboretum from the water, rent a canoe, kayak or other water craft from Dows Lake Pavilion.
-Paddle the Rideau Canal – a UNESCO World Heritage Site – and enjoy this tranquil experience and a different vantage point.
+TIP: To get a view of the Arboretum from the water, rent a canoe, kayak or other boat from Dows Lake Pavilion and paddle the Rideau Canal, a UNESCO World Heritage Site.
+This tranquil experience is one of the many ways to enjoy flatwater fun in Ottawa.

 Mer Bleue Bog

-An Instagram-worthy boardwalk, unique wildlife and a picturesque landscape are only a few of the elements that draw people to the Mer Bleue Bog.
+Instagram-worthy trails, unique wildlife and a picturesque landscape are only a few of the elements that draw people to the Mer Bleue Bog.
 A short 20-minute drive east of downtown Ottawa takes you to this unique 7,700-year-old bog which has an ecosystem more reminiscent of the Arctic than the Ottawa Valley.
-The northern boreal landscape is home to regionally rare plants and birds that can be easily spotted along the scenic and universally accessible 1.2 kilometer boardwalk trail.
+The northern boreal landscape is home to regionally rare plants and birds.
 The Mer Bleue Bog is one of several conservation areas in Ottawa’s Greenbelt that feature unique farms, forests and wetlands.
 Fall colours and activities are worth exploring at each location!

 The ByWard Market is a bustling place during harvest season and one of our favourite spots to photograph in the fall.
-From pumpkins and wheat bundles to fresh picked apples and artisanal products, this historic indoor and outdoor market is definitely the place to get into the fall spirit.
+From pumpkins and wheat bundles, to fresh apples and artisanal products, this historic indoor and outdoor market is a wonderful urban place to get into the fall spirit.

 Major’s Hill Park

 One of the most spectacular places to visit in the fall is Park Omega, located a 45-minute drive from downtown Ottawa in Montebello, Quebec.
-Head out on a Canadian style self-drive safari and explore diverse habitats while getting up close and personal with Canadian wildlife.
-Seeing moose, bison, bears and wolves with a multihued backdrop is a special fall experience you don’t want to miss.
+Head out on a Canadian style self-drive safari and explore diverse habitats while getting close to Canadian wildlife.
+Seeing moose, bison, bears and wolves with a multihued backdrop is a special fall experience you won’t forget.
+You can also take a self-guided trail walk to admire totem poles representing the 11 First Nations of Canada, take breaks at picnic areas, and feed trout in the lake.

-TIP: To fully immerse yourself in the Park Omega experience, try one of their cool overnight accommodations in the forest, including a wi-tent (a heated tipi), or stay in a traditional log cabin.
+TIP: For the full Park Omega experience, try one of their unique overnight accommodations in the forest, including a wi-tent (a heated tipi), a traditional log cabin and more.
 Overnight guests get exclusive access to a boardwalk overlooking both the wolf and bear habitats.

 Eagles Nest Lookout

-Hiking is always a great way to enjoy the fall season, especially when the reward is a lookout like this!
-Located in Calabogie, about an hour’s drive west of downtown Ottawa, Eagles Nest Lookout is an easy 1.5 kilometers hike that culminates with an incredible panoramic view atop a 120-metre cliff!
+Hiking is always a great way to enjoy the fall season, especially when the reward is a spectacular lookout!
+Located in the Calabogie area, about an hour’s drive west of downtown Ottawa, Eagles Nest Lookout is an easy 1.5 kilometers hike that culminates with an incredible panoramic view atop a 120-metre cliff!

-TIP: Head to nearby Calabogie resort to refuel after your hike, or stay overnight to check out many other great hikes in the area, like Manitou Mountain and the Skywalk Trail.
+TIP: Head to nearby Calabogie Peaks Resort to refuel after your hike, or stay overnight to check out many other great hikes in the area, including Manitou Mountain and the Skywalk Trail.

 In Morrisburg, Ontario, about an hour’s drive south of downtown Ottawa, Upper Canada Village puts on an incredible show every fall during Pumpkinferno.
-An Instagrammer’s dream, this 1-kilometer long path through the historic site showcases over 7,000 hand-carved pumpkins that are lit and arranged in impressive displays.
-Charge your camera batteries and empty your memory cards – this event is truly one of a kind!
-In 2020, Pumpkinferno is open to the public seven nights a week from September 25 to October 31, and tickets must be purchased online (not be available on-site).
+An Instagrammer’s dream, this 1-kilometer-long path through the historic site showcases over 7,000 hand-carved pumpkins that are lit and arranged in impressive displays.
+In 2021, Pumpkinferno is open to the public seven nights a week from September 245 to October 31, and tickets must be purchased online (not be available at the gate).

-TIP: Warm up midway through the path at the Harvest Barn Restaurant.
-Hot meals, cider and pumpkin pie are all available for a much-awaited snack.
-Reservations may be required.
+TIP: Warm up midway through the path at the Harvest Barn Restaurant for hot meals, cider and pumpkin pie (timing restrictions and reservations may be required).
+And stop at the Village Store near the exit for items produced on site.

 Looking for other photogenic and fun autumn inspiration?
 See our suggestions on how you can fall for the perfect pumpkin patch and apple orchard in Ottawa.